by N.A Miller

 “I don't know what I want to do.”
 He murmured to no one and turned toward the hangar, where he glanced at his watch.

 As the Major started to walk toward Hangar 2 at Edwards, near the tower, however, something made him stop and turn abruptly back to stare at the silhouetted plane that was positioned under the wing of the bomber yet again.
 The young officer felt something was going wrong and he knew it but he had to fly the mission tomorrow.

 “If anything can go wrong, it will.
 If it can’t go wrong, it will go wrong anyway.”

-The major smiled at the quote of the most famous test pilot of the twentieth century, Captain Murphy and the famed 'Murphy's Law'.
+The major smiled at the quote from the most famous test pilot of the twentieth century, Captain Murphy, and the famed 'Murphy's Law'.
 There was something about that plane and the way it sat and the whole set of test data that had been fired already in previous flights at slower speeds that just did not sit with the Major.

 “Major...
 Doctor Bellows wants to see you immediately.”

 “Ah shit.”
 Tom muttered, “Here we go.
 I'm going to be grounded from the flight.
 Didn't take him long to find out about my uneasiness.”